vjwill2/focus-stacking/README.md

 ### Prerequisites

-* Python 3 (Tested with 3.11)
+* Ensure you have a Python 3 environment (Tested with 3.11) setup with the following packages:
   * matplotlib
   * numpy
   * opencv
   * sciki-image
+* An `environment.yaml` config file is provided for conda environments

 ### Usage

-To generate the naive project results:
-- upload **both** the ipnyb file to Google Colab
-- make sure to adjust the path to adjust to where the file is located
-- alternatively, it may be run using this shared link: https://drive.google.com/drive/folders/1kEQG2Etn4phA9W6Wttp1GGGvR6vHn9wk?usp=sharing

-To generate project results, run:
+To generate all project results, run:

 ```bash
 python generate_results.py
 ```

+* Results can then be found in `./results_naive` for naive approach, `./results_laplacian` for laplacian, and `./results_stack` for 3d depth mapping
+* Exact arguments used are defined in the `generate_results.py` script

+### About

+* `depth_mapping.py` - Script containing 3D depth mapping implementation
+* `naive_approach.py` - Script containing naive focus stacking implementation
+* `laplacian_stacking.py` - Script containing laplacian focus stacking implementation
+* `generate_results.py` - Script containing arguments

 ## Authors